STATEMENT OF AJIT PAI

 repeal of old-world regulations that no longer make sense in a competitive all-IP world.
 While they

 ability to combat discrete market failures and protect consumers from anticompetitive harm.
-Fourth
+Fourth, we

 must respect the meets and bounds of the Communications Act and not overstep our authority.